Timings : Nature Reserve: 7:00 AM - 7:00 PM,

 Exhibition Hall: 8:00 AM - 5:30 PM,

 Time Required : 2 - 3 hours

 Entry Fee : No Entry Fee

 Home to around 40% of the native flora and fauna of Singapore, the Bukit Timah Nature Reserve is one of the two ASEAN Heritage Parks in Singapore.
 This 400-acre natural wonderland, considered one of the largest remaining rainforests of the country, is found on Bukit Timah Hill, the tallest hill of Singapore.
 Established in 1883 as a forest reserve, the Bukit Timah Nature Reserve is the perfect place for tourists to see the natural ecology of a humid, equatorial region such as Singapore, with its pristine charm preserved and maintained by the authorities.

 The Shorea Curtisii trees, one of the oldest trees in Singapore, are believed to have existed here for more than 400 years.
 18 species of the Dipterocarps, the tallest hardwood trees of the rainforest, can be found within the area.
-There is an ecological bridge that links this nature reserve with the Central Catchment Nature Reserve, built to encourage the expansion of the habitat and species count of the indigenous wildlife of both reserves.
+There is an ecological bridge that links the Bukit Timah Nature Reserve with the Central Catchment Nature Reserve, built to encourage the expansion of the habitat and species count of the indigenous wildlife of both reserves.
 Together, these eco-spaces are home to about 840 species of flowering plants and over 500 species of animals.
 Apart from marvelling at the wonders of this ecological gold mine, one can also partake in activities such as hiking and mountain biking.
-One day nature camps for children are organised here to help them understand and appreciate the natural heritage of Singapore.
+One day nature camps for children are organised at Bukit Timah Nature Reserve to help them understand and appreciate the natural heritage of Singapore.

 Compare quotes from upto 3 travel agents for free